The name of Coalbrookvale was an English derivation of Nant-y-glo, stream of coal, Coal Brook in the vale of.

 In November 1920 it was announced that Mr Sylvanus Jones Jnr of the Woodlands, Blaina and his brother-in-law Mr T. L. Davies a county school teacher, had left the town for a sea voyage for the benefit of their health.
 They went to Australia and in March 1921 sent a message back to say they were on the return route home.
 It also stated that the brothers were in charge of the collieries in his absence.

 In August 1921 the colliery closed again, though in the November it had re-opened after wage negotiations and employed 200 men.
 Over the next few years the colliery became idle on many occasions.

-In April 1922 Mr Evan Watkins M.E. became the Manager of the Coalbrookvale Colliery, Mr Watkins had been the Manager of the South Griffin Collieries.
+In April 1922 Mr Evan Watkins M.E. became the manager of the Coalbrookvale Colliery, Mr Watkins had previously been the manager of the South Griffin Collieries.
 The colliery employed 250 men at this time.

 In October 1925 Mr Sylvanus Jones went Bankrupt.
-At this time he was living in “Brongain” Stow Park Crescent, Newport.
+At this time he was living in Brongain, Stow Park Crescent, Newport, Monmouthshire.

 The Coke Yard Colliery Company.

 In 1927 a new company was set up and purchased the Coalbrookvale Colliery, the new company was called The Coke Yard Colliery Company, it consisted of the following gentlemen – Mr Thomas Davies; Mr James Davies; Mr David Davies (Brothers); Mr Alfred Tudgay; Mr William Bowen; and Mr Oswald Lovett.